How Toyota Created History with Lexus LS400

 Related: The Rise & Fall of Toyota Corona

-As the new car was to compete with all of the prestigious models offered by the worlds existing manufacturers, it had to excel in all areas including comfort, aerodynamics, performance and refinement.
-As part of the development process 450 vehicle prototypes and 973 engine prototypes were constructed and they logged approximately 2.7 million kilometers testing in all climates and environments from winter roadways, to deserts in Arizona, Australia, the USA and Saudi Arabia.
+As the new car was to compete with all of the prestigious models offered by the world’s existing manufacturers, it had to excel in all areas including comfort, aerodynamics, performance, and refinement.
+As part of the development process, 450 vehicle prototypes and 973 engine prototypes were constructed and they logged approximately 2.7 million kilometers of testing in all climates and environments from winter roadways to deserts in Arizona, Australia, the USA, and Saudi Arabia.

-In 1985 the first exterior models were presented to the Toyota management, featuring a low sports car type design, but by 1986 this had been changed to a classic three box design with a more upright stance, prominent grille, and two-tone paintwork.
+In 1985 the first exterior models were presented to the Toyota management, featuring a low sports car type design, but by 1986 this had been changed to a classic three-box design with a more upright stance, prominent grille, and two-tone paintwork.
 Dozens of wind tunnel tests were conducted, with cars fitted with interior microphones to pick up any intrusive wind noise.
-The commitment to excellence continued, 14 full scale models were built in a 16-month period, compared to around just 6 for most new cars.
+The commitment to excellence continued, 14 full-scale models were built in 16 months, compared to around just 6 for most new cars.
 Based on these wind tunnel tests, refinements were made to the design to produce a very low drag coefficient of Cd 0.29 for production vehicles of that time.

 Related: Remembering the Toyota Cressida